 Maenads & The Ivy

-The Maenads (μαϊνάδες) were followers of Dionysos and are depicted with the god in scenes of dancing, drinking, music-making, and ecstasy.
+The Maenads (μαϊνάδες) were followers of Dionysos and are depicted in scenes of dancing, drinking, music-making, and ecstasy.
 Their name literally means “raving ones” and they enter divine trance states via sacred intoxication and movement.
 They are most often depicted bearing a thyrsus (a Giant Fennel stalk wrapped in Ivy), wearing deer or wildcat skins, crowned with Ivy wreaths or bull helms, and handling or donning serpents.
-They are usually dancing or depicted with heads thrown back and their bodies in ecstatic states, sometimes holding krotala (a type of castanet or rattle that produces a trance-inducing sound).
+They are usually dancing or depicted with heads thrown back and their bodies in ecstatic states.

 In the Shop